 → Inherited genetic disorders

-→ History of chromosomally abnormal child or pregnancy
+→ History of a chromosomally abnormal child or pregnancy

 There are two basic techniques used for PGT, fluorescent in situ hybridization (FISH) and Polymerase chain reaction (PCR).

 In the last few years, a new molecular cytogenetic technique developed, known as Array Comparative Genomic Hybridization (a-CGH). a-CGH or other approaches of CGH have been applied successfully to substitute FISH and simple PCR, as it can identify structural chromosome errors and also diagnose specific gene mutations.